git town append

 Configuration

-If push-new-branches is set, git append creates a remote tracking branch for the new feature branch.
-This behavior is disabled by default to make git append run fast.
-The first run of git sync will create the remote tracking branch.
+If push-new-branches is set, git town append also creates the tracking branch for the new feature branch.
+This behavior is disabled by default to make git town append run fast and save CI runs.
+The first run of git town sync will create the remote tracking branch.